explodinghat/portfolio/Rasbian-Headless/setup.md

 - Follow https://www.raspberrypi.org/documentation/installation/installing-images/ instructions for creating the Pi SD card

 #All Pi's - Wifi and SSH
-- Add 'SSH' and wpasupplicant.conf to root (boot in windows) folder of the MicroSD card
+- Add 'SSH' and wpasupplicant.conf files to root (boot in windows) folder of the MicroSD card
-- copy/ edit wpa_supplicant.conf to root folder
+- copy/ edit (with wifi info) wpa_supplicant.conf to root folder

 #Pi Zero and Zero W - USB connex
 - open config.txt and add 'dtoverlay=dwc2' at the bottom of the file and save